Ski Mountaineering Ascent of Iceland´s Highest Peak

 We don't mix clients on this tour so if you go with us, there will be no other clients with us.
 Most of the route to Hvannadalshnúkur is in steepness below 30°.
 The last 900 meters of the route, up the peak itself, have some 40° steepness and for a few meters even 45°.
 We will put the ski crampons under the skis at the base of the peak and go all the way to the top of Hvannadalshnúkur on our skis if conditions are good but if the conditions are icy, (of if skiing skills are not for 40°) we will leave the skis at the base and rope up, on crampons and with ice axe in hand.

 Your guide will be Einar Rúnar Sigurðsson, the most experienced Hvannadalshnúkur mountain guide in the world.
-He has now been 321 times on the top of Hvannadalshnúkur (as of September 2022).
+He has now been 324 times on the top of Hvannadalshnúkur (as of April 2023).
 Einar is the first mountain guide in Iceland to offer daily glacier, ski mountaineering and ice climbing tours, as well as being the first to offer daily ice cave tours.
 He started to offer glacier walks, ice climbing, ski guiding and guidance to Iceland's highest peak in spring 1994.
-Today Einar focuses on Hvannadalshnúkur in the spring, on skis, and in mid winter 2 day ice climbing courses, and in later part of winter ski mountaineering tours.
-Einar used to teach courses for the official mountain guiding high school of Iceland www.fas.is , and lately been teaching a bit for the ASSOCIATION OF ICELANDIC MOUNTAIN GUIDES WWW.AIMG.IS (the Ice Cave Guide course).

-Einar has the qualification as Alpine Trekking Guide (Fjallgönguleiðsögumaður) from AIMG.
+Einar has the qualification as Alpine Trekking Guide (Fjallgönguleiðsögumaður) from AIMG (ASSOCIATION OF ICELANDIC MOUNTAIN GUIDES.
+See his info on AIMG web site.

 Equipment list for Hvannadalshnúkur